Carreau/jupyter-book/notebook-extensions.md

 ```

-### Why use an action.
+### Why use an action?

 How are things up until now ?
 You might feel like the code is a bit too verbose,
-and that some part are unnecessary right ?
+and that some parts are unnecessary right ?
 Now we will start to see why we use such
 verbose methods.

-You might have seen that some attributes of action seem to be unused.
+You might have seen that some attributes of actions seem to be unused.

 ```
 help: 'Clear all cell and restart kernel without confirmations',